Content from What is OMOP?

 Here is an example where the visit can make a difference to an analysis.
 Imagine we want to look at which drugs are associated with which conditions for patients.

-If we were to join tables by person_id
+If we were to join tables by person_id as we have seen

 in previous exercises we could get conditions and drugs that were